 Request an Exoplanet Observation

 The name of the exoplanet you're studying can be found in the README file that accompanies the data you are given.
-The name of the star it orbits is the same as the name of the exoplanet, withouth the "b" at the end.
+The name of the star it orbits is the same as the name of the exoplanet, without the "b" or other lowercase letter at the end.

-As with any astronomical observation, some nights are clear and some nights are cloudy.
+As with any astronomical observation, issues can arise, e.g., some nights are clear and some nights are cloudy.
 We can't guarantee that the data set you get will be from a clear night.
 If you get what you think is a cloudy data set, try to process it anyway.
 Even partially cloudy data sets can provide valuable results.
-If the sky is completely clouded over, come back in one week and request another data set.
-Hopefully it will be from a clearer night.
+If the sky is completely clouded over the entire dataset, come back after the waiting period and request another data set.
+You may also report it in our #data-requests Slack channel.
+Hopefully your next observation will be from a clearer night, but remember that this is real, authentic data, complete with all possible issues.

 Your data set will include 2-4 images with "darks" in the filename.
 If the darks files aren't in a separate folder, please move them to a folder and name that folder darks.
-If they're in a folder called cal, please rename the cal folder darks.
+If they're in a folder called cal (an outdated convention), please rename the cal folder darks.

 If you're having trouble finding the name of your exoplanet or the name of your target star, start by reading the README file that comes with your dataset.
 If that doesn't work, post the name of your first data file on our Slack, and our team can help you with the name of your exoplanet and target star.